microsoft/MixedReality-WebRTC/projects/libwebrtc/README.md

         $ ./checkout.sh
         ```

     3. Run the build script: `./build.sh [options]`.
 This command builds the Chromium WebRTC base library (libwebrtc).
 It also writes the file `.libwebrtc.cmake` which contains configuration needed for CMake-based builds (just Android currently).
+This command also copies libwebrtc build artifacts to the Unity sample scene.

         ```
         Usage: